-Are you looking for tips on how hide your old wood paneling?
+Are you looking for tips on how to hide your old wood paneling?
 Well, here are some great ways to cover up wood paneling and transform your old wooden paneling into something modern and new.

 1. Repainting Old Wood Paneling

-As they say, repainting is one of the easiest and cost effective ways to revive any room.
+As they say, repainting is one of the easiest and cost-effective ways to revive any room.

 Reminder: wear safety clothing when using paint, paint thinner and paint remover.
-Open doors, windows and other exhaust systems in your home.
+Open doors, windows, and other exhaust systems in your home.
 Protect surfaces by placing newspapers or a drop cloth around your painting area.

 Before you start painting wood paneling, prepare the surface first.
 Place newspapers or a drop cloth on the floor where you will be working.